dafny-lang/dafny/docs/DafnyRef/UserGuide.md

     for testing only.

   * `1` (default) - enforce definite-assignment rules for compiled
-    variables an d fields whose types do not support auto-initialization and for ghost variables and fields whose type is possibly empty.
+    variables and fields whose types do not support auto-initialization and for ghost variables and fields whose type is possibly empty.

   * `2` - enforce definite-assignment for all non-yield-parameter